YingZ18/comp30020-assn1/README.md

 # Assessment
 Full marks were given for an average of 4.3 guesses per target, with marks falling on a logarithmic scale as the number of guesses rises.
 Thus moving from taking 5 guesses to 4 will gain similar number of points as going from 7 to 5 guesses.
 Therefore as the number of guesses drops, further small decreases in the number of guesses are increasingly valuable.
-Note that timeouts will be imposed on all tests.
-You will have at least 5 seconds to guess each target, regardless of how many guesses are needed.
-Executions taking longer than that may be unceremoniously terminated, leading to that test being assessed as failing.
-Your programs will be compiled with GHC -O2 before testing, so 5 seconds per test is a very reasonable limit.
+Timeouts imposed on all tests; at least 5 seconds to guess each target, regardless of how many guesses are needed.
+Executions taking longer than that were unceremoniously terminated, leading to that test being assessed as failing.

 # Results
 Final Mark: 100%